 A spouse benefit is subject to reductions not only for the spouse’s earnings, but also for the earnings of the employee, regardless of whether the earnings are from service for the last pre-retirement nonrailroad employer or any other post-retirement employment.
 An annuity paid to a divorced spouse may continue despite the employee’s work activity.
 However, the employee’s non-railroad earnings over the annual earnings exempt amount may reduce a divorced spouse benefit.

 4. How do post-retirement work activity and earnings affect disability annuities?

 Any work performed by a disabled annuitant - whether for payment or not - may be considered an indication of recovery from disability, and, therefore, must be reported promptly to avoid potential overpayments.

-In addition, special restrictions limiting earnings to $950 per month in 2019, exclusive of disability-related work expenses, apply to disabled railroad retirement employee annuitants.
+In addition, special restrictions limiting earnings to $1,020 per month in 2021, exclusive of disability-related work expenses, apply to disabled railroad retirement employee annuitants.
+In 2022, this amount rises to $1,050.
 These disability work restrictions apply until the disabled employee annuitant attains full retirement age which, as stated earlier, ranges from age 66 to age 67, depending on the year of birth.
 These work restrictions apply even if the annuitant has 30 years of railroad service.
 Also, a disabled employee annuitant who works for his or her last pre-retirement nonrailroad employer would be subject to the additional earnings deduction that applies in these cases.

 5. What effect does railroad work have on an annuity?